The Slaves' Betrayal

 Opening Scene - August 24, 410 CE

-Inside her master's villa on the Caelian Hill, Marcella could hear the growing chaos: the pounding of thousands of boots on ancient cobblestones, the splintering of wood as doors were smashed, and the first screams of citizens awakening to their nightmare.
+Inside her master's villa on the Caelian Hill, Marcella could hear the growing chaos: the pounding of thousands of boots on ancient cobblestones and the splintering of wood as doors were smashed.
+The first screams of citizens awakening to their nightmare followed close behind.
 Through a high window, she saw the orange glow of fires beginning to illuminate the dark sky over the Forum Romanum.

-For the first time in eight centuries, Rome—the Eternal City, the capital that had conquered the known world—was being sacked by a foreign army.
+For the first time in eight centuries, Rome was being sacked by a foreign army.
 The unthinkable had become reality.
-As wealthy senators fled their marble palaces and common people sought sanctuary in Christian churches, Alaric's Visigoths methodically moved through the city's fourteen districts.
-They were not mindless barbarians but disciplined soldiers with clear orders: seize gold, silver, silk, and spices.
+Wealthy senators fled their marble palaces while common people sought sanctuary in Christian churches.
+Alaric's Visigoths moved methodically through the city's fourteen districts.
+They weren't mindless barbarians but disciplined soldiers with clear orders: seize gold, silver, and silk.
 Take highborn hostages for ransom.
-And most surprisingly—spare those who sought refuge in churches.
+Spare those who sought refuge in churches.

 The Rome they now occupied was no longer the Rome of Caesar or Augustus.
 Its population had dwindled from nearly a million to barely 200,000.
 The emperor himself resided far away in Ravenna.
 Yet it remained the symbolic heart of empire, and its fall would send shockwaves across the Mediterranean world.